papy1974/Project-3/README.md

 # Title.

-The project is named the Charity.
+The project is named  Charity.

 # Languages and Tools used: